ComradePhilos/CoYOTe/lib/x86_64-win64/CoyoteDefaults.rst

 ' it is not a valid CoYOT(e) file!'

-# hash value = 111016481
+# hash value = 182413169
-coyotedefaults.emfilenotfound='Error: The file could not be found!'
+coyotedefaults.emfilenotfound='Error: The selected file could not be foun'+ 'd!'

 # hash value = 93223009